 One of the biggest quests for fans of the original game this year has been to try and discover when the Overwatch 2 release date will be.
 After being previewed at the BlizzCon 2019 event many fans and players of the original Overwatch assumed that the new and updated sequel to the original would follow later in 2020.

-However, despite a number of different rumours surfacing at different times throughout the year claiming inside knowledge of any potential Overwatch 2 release date, those rumours have proven false and it now seems unlikely that we will see the new game hit shops in 2020.
+However, despite a number of different rumours surfacing at different times over the last couple of years, some even claiming inside knowledge on a potential Overwatch 2 release date, those rumours have always proven to be false.

 We'll keep you posted once official sources will confirm the actual release date.